miamatriarx/miamatriarx/code_of_conduct.md

 ## ‼️ Misconduct ⁉️

-Our policy applies to everyone irrespective of who they are, if a person's behaviour or actions violate it, or if they are being disrespectful, abusive or disruptive in any other way, get in [contact](https://github.com/miamatriarx/miamatriarx/blob/main/support.md) and report it so they can be removed from the community.
+Our code of conduct applies to everyone irrespective of who they are, if a person's behaviour or actions violate it, or if they are being disrespectful, abusive or disruptive in any other way, get in [contact](https://github.com/miamatriarx/miamatriarx/blob/main/support.md) and report it so they can be removed from the community.